Willamalane strives to meet current park and recreation demands while planning for the needs of future generations.

 Click the links below to view or download sections of the plan.

-Willamalane's System Development Charges, or SDCs, are one-time fees charged to new development to help pay a portion of the costs associated with building new parks and recreation facilities, in order to meet the needs created by growth.
+Willamalane's System Development Charges, or SDCs, are one-time fees charged to new residential development to help pay a portion of the costs associated with building new parks and recreation facilities, in order to meet the needs created by growth.
 Adequate funding for growth-related park and recreation capital improvements is vital to maintaining Willamalane's level of service.
 In Springfield, park and recreation SDCs are collected for Willamalane by the city of Springfield at the time a building permit is issued on new residential construction.

 The Oregon SDC Act requires a "methodology" for showing how SDCs are developed.
 Willamalane's SDC Methodology was updated in 2006, and park and recreation SDC rates were set based on this analysis.
 The methodology provides for annual adjustments to the SDC rates, effective at the beginning of each new calendar year.